Anastasio Bustamante: Bustamante's final overthrow

 Damage sustained to the National Palace in the Federalist Revolt of 1840.

-After the Gomez Farias revolt, the government still had to face a seemingly insurmountable series of challenges.
+After the Gómez Farías revolt, the government still had to face a seemingly insurmountable series of challenges.
 Tabasco was now trying to secede, the north was facing Indian raids, and a nascent Texas navy was now on the offensive against Mexico.
 The ever-present financial crisis had also obliged the government to raise taxes.

 At the end of 1839, the tax on custom house duties was increased by fifteen percent, which offered little relief for the budget since most custom house receipts already went to cover debt.
 The budget of 1841 at the end of Bustamante's rule estimated the revenue at $12,874, 100, less $4,800,000 coming from customs, and the expenditures at $21,836,781, whereof $17,116,878, more than eighty percent went to the military, leaving a deficit of $13,762,681.

 The increase on customs resulted in formal protests from Mexican businessmen at the capital and at Jalisco, and the commandant general of the latter, Mariano Paredes joined the protestors and formally presented their grievances to the governor.
 Governor Mariano Escobedo, decreed to lower taxes and imports within his own state, but the national congress nullified most of his relief measures.

 Congress was pressed with a public desire for constitutional reform, but legislature stalled in the session from January to June 1841.

 In response to the national crises, Mariano Paredes on 8 August 1841, published a manifesto to his fellow commander generals, calling for the creation of a new government.
 He gathered as many troops as he could, gathered more on the way and entered the city of Tacubaya where he was joined by Santa Anna.
-In September, Bustamante resigned the presidency once again to lead the troops personally and left the presidency to the finance minister Javier Echeverria.
+In September, Bustamante resigned the presidency once again to lead the troops personally and left the presidency to the finance minister Francisco Javier Echeverría.
 He attempted to proclaim support for the federal system in order to divide his enemies, but the ploy failed.
 The insurgents were triumphant and Bustamante officially surrendered power through the Estanzuela Accords on 6 October 1841.
 A military junta was formed which wrote the Bases of Tacubaya, a plan which swept away the entire structure of government, except the judiciary, and also called for elections for a new constituent congress meant to write a new constitution.
 Santa Anna then placed himself at the head of a provisional government.